gradle/actions/setup-gradle/README.md

 This is done by inserting the relevant [Gradle properties](https://docs.gradle.org/current/userguide/build_environment.html#sec:gradle_configuration_properties) at the top of the `${GRADLE_USER_HOME}/gradle.properties` file.

-If the additional Gradle logging produced is problematic, you may opt-out of this behaviour by setting these properties manually in your project `gradle.properties` file:
+If the additional Gradle logging produced is problematic, you may opt out of this behavior by setting these properties manually in your project `gradle.properties` file:

 ```properties
 # default lifecycle